 Working Together: Healthcare Providers and Pedorthists

-- conduct a thorough clinical assessment, biomechanical examination and gait analysis
+- conducts a thorough clinical assessment, biomechanical examination and gait analysis

-- develop an evidence-informed treatment program based on assessment findings including recommendations for orthopaedic products
+- develops an evidence-informed treatment program based on assessment findings including recommendations for orthopaedic products

-- design the orthopaedic products indicated (as well as manufacture the products)
+- designs the orthopaedic products indicated (as well as manufacture the products)

-- dispense the orthopaedic product along with relevant education and information
+- dispenses the orthopaedic product along with relevant education and information

-- provide the necessary follow up and adjustments to optimize outcomes
+- provides the necessary follow up and adjustments to optimize outcomes

-In order to determine the need and design of custom made foot orthotics, orthopaedic footwear, modifications and custom made footwear, a very thorough clinical assessment, biomechanical examination and gait analysis must be performed to determine if one of these products is an appropriate treatment for the presenting medical condition.
+In order to determine the need and design of custom-made foot orthotics, orthopaedic footwear, footwear modifications and custom-made footwear, a very thorough clinical assessment, biomechanical examination and gait analysis must be performed to determine if one of these products is an appropriate treatment for the presenting medical condition.
 Only qualified foot care professionals have the expertise, training and education required to assess, develop a treatment plan, design, manufacture, deliver and modify these orthopaedic products.